imarkonis/ithaca_dataset/readme.md

-# A global probabilistic ensemble for land-atmospheric water exchange
+# A global probabilistic ensemble for long-term hydroclimatic

 This folder contains the working material for the standalone dataset paper on terrestrial water-cycle fluxes.